-A company in Lebanon is leading the way in replicating small-scale composting processes in the Middle East, addressing what remains a daunting global issue.
+The Lebanese company Compost Baladi is leading the way in replicating small-scale composting processes in the Middle East, addressing what is a daunting global issue.

 What are some of your favorite projects so far?